85 Best Educational Netflix Shows for Kids and Teens To Watch Right Now

 Netflix

-In this SEL show, a team of kids do good deeds around their hometown.
-I love to bring this show into morning meeting to talk about the problem and how the team solved it with kindness.
+In this SEL show, a team of kids does good deeds around their hometown.
+I love to bring this show into morning meeting to talk about a problem and how the team solved it with kindness.

 Characters from the Netflix educational show Word Party